-I have been awarded a European Commission FP7 grant for a collaborative project entitled: Macro Risk Assessment and Stabilization Policies with New Early Warning Signals (RASTANEWS).
-The project focuses on research about the future of macro-economic and monetary integration in Europe.
-Professor Karanasos’ contribution is aimed at the application of time series analysis for modelling financial and macroeconomic (in)stability.
+I had been awarded a European Commission FP7 grant for a collaborative project entitled: Macro Risk Assessment and Stabilization Policies with New Early Warning Signals (RASTANEWS).
+The project focused on research about the future of macro-economic and monetary integration in Europe.
+My contribution was aimed at the application of time series analysis for modelling financial and macroeconomic (in)stability.

-RASTANEWS intends to enhance knowledge base, at both theoretical and an applied level, on many aspects of the future of macro-economic and monetary integration in Europe thus paving the way to a revised governance of the EMU, and the EU as a whole, in the wake of the debt crisis.
-To facilitate the timely identification of macro risks, the project proposes a new system of early warning indicators, to be implemented within the EMU surveillance mechanism.
-This proposal is consistent with our theoretical framework and is based on an empirical macro-finance approach.
+RASTANEWS intended to enhance knowledge base, at both theoretical and an applied level, on many aspects of the future of macro-economic and monetary integration in Europe thus paving the way to a revised governance of the EMU, and the EU as a whole, in the wake of the debt crisis.
+To facilitate the timely identification of macro risks, the project proposed a new system of early warning indicators, to be implemented within the EMU surveillance mechanism.
+This proposal was consistent with our theoretical framework and was based on an empirical macro-finance approach.

 Twelve European universities worked together on this project.
 RASTANEWS received the highest rating out of more than 100 grant applications.
 The grant was € 2.4M in total, with approximately €88K coming to Brunel.

 For the webpage of the RASTANEWS click the link: RASTANEWS

 The RAstaNEWS Consortium brought together 12 European universities and think tanks.

 Università degli Studi di Milano – Bicocca